Frequently Asked Questions

 What is map resolution?

 Map resolution is how clearly the map shows detail when you zoom in.
 Resolution is like the size of the pixels in a picture.
-Finer (or higher) resolution means that you get more details when you zoom in.
+Finer or higher resolution – with a smaller “pixel” size – means that you get more details when you zoom in.
 There is a limit to how fine map resolution can be, based on the science’s ability to distinguish small features.
 Resolution is not the same as accuracy.
 A high-resolution map is not necessarily more accurate than a lower resolution map.
 A great map has both high resolution and high accuracy.
 FishCast maps provide both.

 How do I save maps on my iPhone/iPad?